 Lateral spreading and landslides

-Potential landslides and lateral spreading in the area of the pipeline routing shall be identified along the entire pipeline based on ground investigations according to prEN 1998-5:2022, 6.1, and rules for liquefaction assessment given in prEN 1998-5:2022, 7.3.
+Potential landslides and lateral spreading in the area of the pipeline routing shall be identified along the entire pipeline based on ground investigations according to EN 1998-5:—4, 6.1, and rules for liquefaction assessment given in EN 1998-5:—4, 7.3.

-The amplitudes, lengths and widths of permanent ground motions due to landslides and lateral spreading may be calculated according to prEN 1998-5:2022, 11.3.3, if more site-specific investigations are not carried out.
+The amplitudes, lengths and widths of permanent ground motions due to landslides and lateral spreading may be calculated according to EN 1998-5:—4, 11.3.3, if more site-specific investigations are not carried out.

 The pipeline may be analysed for permanent ground displacements in the transverse and axial directions due to lateral spreading and landslides.
 Distributions of permanent ground motions in axial and transverse direction may be assumed as shown in Figure 8.4.
 WPGD, LPGD are the width and length of the permanent ground deformation zones, and δPGDt, δPGDa the corresponding maximum amplitudes.